Montenegro to extradite crypto entrepreneur Do Kwon to US

 (MENAFN- AFP)

-Montenegro announced on Friday that it would extradite South Korean Cryptocurrency entrepreneur Do Kwon to the United States, following a year and a half of dizzying court rulings and subsequent reversals over his removal.
+Montenegro said Friday it will extradite to the United States the South Korean Cryptocurrency specialist Do Kwon, who is also wanted by Seoul for the multi-billion-dollar bankruptcy of his company, Terraform Labs.

+His lawyers denounced the decision as contrary to European conventions on extradition, and said they will appeal to the country's constitutional court and to the European Court of Human Rights.

-For months, Seoul and Washington have been seeking the South Korean's extradition for his suspected role in a fraud linked to the collapse of his company Terraform Labs, which wiped out about $40 billion of investors' money and shook global crypto markets.
+For months, Seoul and Washington have been seeking the South Korean's extradition for his suspected role in a fraud linked to his company's failure, which wiped out about $40 billion of investors' money and shook global crypto markets.

+Justice Minister Bojan Bozovic "issued a decision approving the extradition of the accused, Kwon Do Hyung, to the United States of America," the justice ministry said, referring to him by his full name.

+The decision followed a year and a half of court rulings and subsequent reversals regarding his extradition.

+"It was concluded that the majority of the criteria prescribed by law favour the extradition request" from the United States, the ministry added in a statement.

-The crypto tycoon, whose real name is Kwon Do-hyung, was arrested in March 2023 in Montenegro after trying to board a flight with fake Costa Rican travel documents.
+The crypto tycoon was arrested in March 2023 at the airport in Podgorica, the Montenegrin capital, while preparing to board a flight to Dubai, in possession of a fake Costa Rican passport.

-He had been on the run for months after fleeing South Korea and then Singapore before Terraform Lab's crash in 2022.
+Before his arrest, he had been on the run for months, fleeing South Korea and later Singapore, before his company went bankrupt in 2022.

-The Montenegrin Constitutional Court, on Tuesday rejected an appeal by Kwon's lawyers against the decision of the Supreme Court, which in September determined that the conditions for extraditing Do Kwon to South Korea and the United States for criminal proceedings had been met.

-After that, it was up to Justice Minister Bojan Bozovic to decide to which of the two countries Do Kwon would be extradited.

-"It was concluded that the majority of the criteria prescribed by law favour the extradition request from the competent authorities of the United States of America," the Ministry of Justice said in a statement on Friday.

-"Consequently, the Minister of Justice issued a decision approving the extradition of Kwon Do Hyung to the United States, while simultaneously rejecting the extradition request from the Republic of Korea," it added.
+Kwon's Montenegrin lawyers, Marija Radulovic and Goran Rodic, said they have asked both the country's constitutional court and the European Court of Human Rights to issue stays against the extradition.

+The lawyers also said the justice ministry had initially delayed delivering the actual decision to them in an attempt to prevent the appeals.

-Montenegro has already deported Kwon's business partner who was travelling with him -- identified only by his initials J.C.H. -- to South Korea in early February.
+Montenegro had already deported Kwon's business partner -- identified only by his initials J.C.H. -- to South Korea in early February.

 Terraform Labs created a cryptocurrency called TerraUSD that was marketed as a "stablecoin", a token that is pegged to stable assets such as the US dollar to prevent drastic fluctuations.